StrongSand94191/schoolnotes/Chem/Acid Base Notes.md

 	- Zn + 2HCl -> ZnCl2 + H2(g)
 		- One mole of zinc reacts with two moles of hydrochloric acid, forming one mole of zinc chloride and one mole of hydrogen gas.
 	- Mg + H2SO4 -> MgSO4 + H2(g)
-		- One mole of magnesium reacts with two moles of sulfur
+		- One mole of magnesium reacts with one mole of sulfuric
 - Acids react with carbonates
 - Acids neutralize bases
 - Strong acids are assumed to be 100% ionized in solution (good donors)